Moscow and New York make the best use of new technologies in their city call–or contact–centres, finds a new study.

 What cities are using

-New York: Since 2018, part of the calls to the NYC311 city contact centre are handled by a virtual operator based on IBM’s Watson system.
+New York: Since 2018, some of the calls to the NYC311 city contact centre are handled by a virtual operator based on IBM’s Watson system.

 Hong Kong: Hong Kong’s 1823 call centre uses a semantic analysis system which allows to identify patterns of behaviour and the preconditions of residents’ complaints.